pearu/gcs/pytorch-crs-dm-proposal.md

 ## DM storage format

-The main feature of the DM storage format is to provide an one-to-one mapping between the elements of the "wrapper" array and of the storage array when the dimensionalities of the arrays are different.
+The main feature of the DM storage format is to provide an one-to-one mapping between the elements of the *"wrapper"* array and of the *"storage"* array when the dimensionalities of the arrays are different.
 Such mapping of the array elements is realized in between the indices sets of the wrapper and storage arrays and can be described in multiple ways.
-Our description of the mapping is as follows:
+Our description of the mapping is as
+follows:

 - `shape` parameter is a list of wrapper array dimensions.
 For example, if `shape=(3, 4, 5)` then the wrapper array is a 3D array